-- 10. Prior to recording at the York County Registry of Deeds, all new map and lot IDs must be reviewed and approved by the Town Assessor - 11.
-Applicant to pay for street signs and miscellaneous costs associated with address changes.
+10. Prior to recording at the York County Registry of Deeds, all new map and lot IDs must be reviewed and approved by the Town Assessor

-Notices to Applicant: (not to be included on the final plan)

-- 1. Prior to the release of the signed plans, the applicant must pay all outstanding fees associated with review, including, but not limited to, wetland mitigation fee, Town Attorney fees, peer review, newspaper advertisements and abutter notification. - 2.
-State law requires all subdivision and shoreland development plans, and any plans receiving waivers or variances, be recorded at the York County Registry of Deeds within 90 days of the final approval. - 3.
-One (1) Mylar copy and one (1) paper copy of the final plan (recorded plan if applicable) and any and all related state/federal permits or legal documents that may be required, must be submitted to the Town Planning Department.
+- Notices to Applicant: (not to be included on the final plan) - 238 1.
+Prior to the release of the signed plans, the applicant must pay all outstanding fees associated with review, including, but not limited to, wetland mitigation fee, Town Attorney fees, peer review, newspaper advertisements and abutter notification. - 24.
+State law requires all subdivision and shoreland development plans, and any plans receiving waivers or variances, be recorded at the York County Registry of Deeds within 90 days of the final approval. - One (1) Mylar copy and one (1) paper copy of the final plan (recorded plan if applicable) and any and all related state/federal permits or legal documents that may be required, must be submitted to the Town Planning Department.
 Date of Planning Board approval shall be included on the final plan in the Signature Block. - 4.
 Copies of all applicable state and federal permits submitted to the Town prior to the issuance of a building permit. - 5.
-The owner and/or developer, in an amount and form acceptable to the town manager, must file with the municipal treasurer an instrument to cover the cost of all infrastructure and right-of-way improvements and site erosion and stormwater stabilization, including inspection fees for same. - 6.
-This approval by the Town Planning Board constitutes an agreement between the Town and the Developer, incorporating the Plan and supporting documentation, the Findings of Fact, and any Conditions of Approval.
+The owner and/or developer, in an amount and form acceptable to the town manager, must file with the municipal treasurer an instrument to cover the cost of all infrastructure and right-of-way improvements and site erosion and stormwater stabilization, including inspection fees for same. - 252 6.
+This approval by the Town Planning Board constitutes an agreement between the Town and the 253 Developer, incorporating the Plan and supporting documentation, the Findings of Fact, and any 254 Conditions of Approval.